MicrosoftDocs/cpp-docs/docs/windows/attributes/attributes-alphabetical-reference.md

 ---
 # Attributes Alphabetical Reference

-The following attributes are available in Visual C++.
+The following attributes are available in the Microsoft C++ compiler:

 |Attribute|Description|
 |---------------|-----------------|